Toyota Yaris Hatchback (2014 - ) review

-The high purchase price of the Hybrid will rule it out for some buyers, but compared with other hybrid cars, it is one of the cheapest; and, its 75g/km CO2 emissions mean it will appeal to company users, as well as making it exempt from the London Congestion Charge.
+The high purchase price of the Hybrid will rule it out for some buyers, but compared with other hybrid cars, it is one of the cheapest.
+And, its 75g/km CO2 emissions mean it will appeal to company users.
 Hybrid aside, the Yaris is priced competitively with other mainstream superminis.
 It’s not cheap, but it represents decent value when you consider the generous amount of equipment you get on the mainstream models.
 Resale values are fairly par-for-the-course compared with other superminis, too.
 Unsurprisingly, the Hybrid is the version that gives the most efficient motoring, with official fuel consumption of more than 85mpg, but the diesel doesn’t do much worse, with figures of 72.4mpg and 99g/km.
-The 1.0-litre petrol shares the same emissions figure and averages more than 65mpg, and although the 1.33 is the least economical, it still returns almost 58mpg - a perfectly respectable figure.
+The 1.0-litre petrol shares the same emissions figure and averages more than 65mpg, and although the 1.33 is the least economical, it still returns almost 58mpg, which is a perfectly respectable figure.

 Toyota has a stunning reputation for reliability, which should give you peace of mind that your Yaris won’t let you down.
 As should the fact that the car also features in the list of the Top 10 best performing cars in Warranty Direct’s Reliability Index, with Toyota among the front-runners in the manufacturer standings.
 If that weren’t enough, the Yaris comes with Toyota’s generous five-year, 100,000-mile warranty.